ShravanSunder/hnswlib-wasm/README.md

 console.table(result);
 ```

-## More on hnswlib
+# HNSW Algorithm Parameters for hnswlib-wasm
+This section will provide an overview of the HNSW algorithm parameters and their impact on performance when using the hnswlib-wasm library.
 HNSW (Hierarchical Navigable Small World) is a graph-based index structure for efficient similarity search in high-dimensional spaces.
 It has several parameters that can be tuned to control the trade-off between search quality and index size or construction time.
-Here are some of the key parameters:
+Here are some of the key parameters.

-- M: This controls the maximum number of connections each node can have in the graph.
-Increasing M can improve search quality at the cost of index size and construction time.

-- efConstruction: This controls the maximum number of nodes that can be visited during the construction of the graph.
-Increasing efConstruction can improve search quality at the cost of construction time.

-- efSearch: This controls the maximum number of nodes that can be visited during a search.
-Increasing efSearch can improve search quality at the cost of search time.

-- levelMult: This controls the number of connections between nodes at adjacent levels in the graph.
-Increasing levelMult can improve search quality at the cost of index size and construction time.

-- randomSeed: This sets the seed for the random number generator used in the construction of the graph.
-Setting the seed can ensure reproducibility of results.

-- distance: This specifies the distance metric to be used in the similarity search.
-The choice of distance metric depends on the nature of the data being indexed.
+## Search Parameters
+### efSearch
+efSearch is the size of the dynamic list for the nearest neighbors used during the search.
+Higher efSearch values lead to more accurate but slower searches. efSearch cannot be set lower than the number of queried nearest neighbors k and can be any value between k and the size of the dataset.

+## Construction Parameters
+### M
+M is the number of bi-directional links created for every new element during index construction.
+A reasonable range for M is 2-100.
+Higher M values work better on datasets with high intrinsic dimensionality and/or high recall, while lower M values work better for datasets with low intrinsic dimensionality and/or low recall.
+The parameter also determines the algorithms memory consumption, which is roughly M * 8-10 bytes per stored element.

+### efConstruction
+efConstruction controls the index construction time and accuracy.
+Bigger efConstruction values lead to longer construction times but better index quality.
+At some point, increasing efConstruction does not improve the quality of the index.
+To check if the selected efConstruction value is appropriate, measure recall for M nearest neighbor search when efSearch = efConstruction.
+If the recall is lower than 0.9, there is room for improvement.

+## Parameter Selection for hnswlib-wasm

+When using hnswlib-wasm, it is essential to choose appropriate values for M, efSearch, and efConstruction based on your datasets size and dimensionality.
+Since hnswlib-wasm is running in the browser, you should consider the available memory and performance limitations.
+Here are some recommendations:

+### M:
+Choose a value in the range of 12-48, as it works well for most use cases.
+You may need to experiment to find the optimal value for your specific dataset.

+### efSearch:
+Start with a value close to M and adjust it based on your desired trade-off between search speed and accuracy.
+Lower values will be faster but less accurate, while higher values will be more accurate but slower.

+### efConstruction:
+Set this value considering the expected query volume.
+If you anticipate low query volume, you can set a higher value for efConstruction to improve recall with minimal impact on search time, especially when using lower M values.

+Remember that higher M values will increase the memory usage of the index, so you should balance performance and memory constraints when choosing your parameters for hnswlib-wasm.

+# Other Notes
 ## License

 hnswlib-wasm is available as open source under the terms of the [Apache-2.0 License](https://www.apache.org/licenses/LICENSE-2.0).